Sunday, April 26, 2009

 Any other good dyke-friendly clothing stores people recommend?

-Here's a clip by Julie Goldman who I have a huge crush on despite the fact that she's moderately offensive and way over-the-top.
+Here's a clip by Julie Goldman who I have a huge crush on despite the fact that she can be controversial.
 And since this is a radical feminist blog as well, let me say that I don't approve of refering to other women as "bitches," but I DO approve of Banana Republic... http://www.mefeedia.com/entry/julie-goldman-lesbian-wedding/15000147

 And one of my favorite bits by her, which you gotta start at 6:43 if you want the part about Victoria Secret, which I think is the best part.
 Got it, 6:43?